 Research and Development Institute at Paris-Saclay

-In 2023, our future Servier Research and Development Institute will open its doors at Paris-Saclay.
+In 2023, our future Servier Research and Development Institute opened its doors at Paris-Saclay.
 In a few years time, this scientific hub of excellence will be home to nearly 25% of all scientific research activities in France.
 The idea is that Servier will be able to develop a more agile and open approach to R&D that centers even more closely around the patient to speed up the discovery of innovative therapeutic solutions.

 We have an overriding aim to combine the Group’s innovation potential with a powerful ecosystem and a center of scientific excellence.
 In choosing to integrate Paris-Saclay, we are also helping to drive momentum in the local economy and boosting the profile of French research.